-> The fact is that life is short and tenuous.
+The fact is that life is short and tenuous.
 Whether we live to be a hundred or 80 or only 8, life will end.
-This is also a harsh but true reality, but I’m afraid it isn’t very helpful for someone who is laboring under the burden of the weight of the world.
+This is also a harsh but true reality, thought I’m afraid it isn’t very helpful “advice” for someone who is laboring under the burden of the weight of the world.
 I wish I had said something more.

 I firmly believe this world is not all there is.
 We thirst, and water exists to quench our thirst.
 We hunger, and food exists to sate our hunger.
 It makes sense that, if we yearn for something transcendent, something transcendental exists to satisfy our existential longing.

-We all seem to “know” this, but the world is so full of a thousand flim flam answers to the ultimate existential question that we hardly have any idea where to start looking.
+We all seem to “know” this, but the world is so full of a thousand superficial answers to the ultimate existential question that we hardly have any idea where to start looking.
 We might be tempted to seize on the first or closest one, like responding to that Publishers Clearing House Sweepstakes mailer declaring you might be the winner, or we abandon any hope of an existential answer and resign ourselves to the material world.

 Is there proof of something transcendent?
 How can we know?
 These are serious and heartfelt questions.